JieWu02/JieWu02.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
-I'm Jie Wu, a M.S. student at Tsinghua from IIGroup with Prof. [Yang](https://iigroup.github.io/about/).
+I'm Jie Wu, a M.S. student at Tsinghua from IIGroup with Full Prof. [Yang Yujiu](https://iigroup.github.io/about/).

 I study post-training for LLM foundations.